MedRep: Medical Concept Representation for General Electronic Health Record Foundation Models: Introduction

 \section{Introduction}

 Electronic health records (EHRs) store a lot of data generated from a hospital, such as diagnoses, measurements, prescriptions, and procedures.
-Most tertiary hospitals in many countries have adopted EHRs to manage hospital data \citep{parasrampuria2019hospitals, liang2021adoption, lee2022digital}.
+Most tertiary hospitals in many countries have adopted EHRs to manage hospital data \citep{parasrampuria2019hospitals, liang2021adoption}.
 With the widespread use of EHRs, numerous studies have utilized EHR data and machine learning techniques for tasks like medical event prediction \citep{huang2023development}, drug recommendation \citep{zhang2023enhancing}, and patient monitoring \citep{kim2024deep}.

-With the availability of large patient data and the tremendous success of language models, developing EHR foundation models based on medical code and language models has become an area ripe for exploration \citep{shang2019pre, li2020behrt, rasmy2021med}.
-The medical history of each patient can be represented as a sequence of medical codes, which is called a \emph{patient trajectory} \citep{bornet2025comparing}.
+With the availability of large patient data and the tremendous success of language models, developing EHR foundation models based on medical code and language models has become an area ripe for exploration \citep{li2020behrt, rasmy2021med, yang2023transformehr, renc2024zero}.
+The medical history of each patient can be represented as a sequence of medical codes, which is called a patient trajectory \citep{bornet2025comparing}.
 Each code and trajectory corresponds to a word and a sentence in natural language.
-Along with similar problem settings, EHR foundation models have been trained to comprehend medical context by paradigms of language models and utilized to predict several medical events, such as in-hospital mortality, long length of stay, readmission, and various diseases \citep{guo2024multi, li2020behrt}.
+Along with similar problem settings, EHR foundation models have been trained to comprehend medical context by paradigms of language models and utilized to predict several medical events, such as in-hospital mortality, long length of stay, readmission, and various diseases \citep{li2020behrt, guo2024multi}.